TomPostmus/DogFights-01/README.md

 # Welcome to the DogFights repository!
 Hi everyone!
 My name is Tom, and this is my game passion project that I work on in my free time.
 It is called DogFights, and it is about cute dogs fighting each other with (less cute) weapons.
 Interesting combination, right?

-Here is an impression of the start of the game, when all the Pips (a Pip how the white dogs are called) are wavering out from their start-spawn location:
+Here is an impression of the start of the game, when all the Pips (a Pip is how the white dogs are called) are wavering out from their start-spawn location:

 ![Start of game impression](images_and_screenshots/start_game_with_pips.png)